k-hashimoto/jupyterlab-r-for-business-analysis/readme.md

-# Docker images for business analysis
+# jupyterlab + R for business analysis

+This repository is for docker image which contain jupyterlab and R

 ## jupyterlab